aaronj1335/aaronj1335.github.com/index.md

 # Talks

+ - [The web and Android][webnandroid] ([slides][webnandroid-slides]): After
+   spending ~4 years each on both large scale web and Android apps, I gave this talk about what each does well, and what they could learn from eachother.
  - [Don't just build, ship][shipit] ([slides][shipit-slides]): I gave a talk at [jQuery Conference Austin][jqconf] about tools that help us ship our projects.